darkwallet/darkwallet/HACKING.md

 The "main" files for the frontend are the js/frontend/controllers/ files, wallet.js is the top level controller at the moment.

-Backend development:
+Backend development
 -----------
 The "main" file for the backend is js/backend/main.js.

 The backend hosts several services (js/backend/services/) taking care of different aspects of the application.

-Frontend and backend communication:
+Frontend and backend communication
 -----------

 The frontend and backend processes use "Ports" for communication.
 The backend opens several service